 - External event risk: This is the risk that the physical impact of climate related events has a material impact on our own people, processes and systems leading to increased operating costs or the inability to deliver uninterrupted client service.
-The syndicate has business continuity plans in place to facilitate the delivery of uninterrupted client service in the event of a disaster. - Commercial management risk: The syndicate aims to minimise where possible the environmental impact of our business activities and those that arise from the occupation of our office spaces.
-As we operate in leased office spaces our ability to direct environmental impacts is relatively limited however we do engage with our employees, vendors and customers in an effort to reduce overall waste and environmental footprint. - Credit risk: As a result of material natural catastrophe events there is a risk that the host syndicate's reinsurance counterparties are unable to pay reinsurance balances due to the syndicate.
-If the frequency or severity of these events is increased due to climate change this could have a corresponding increase on credit risk.
-An important consideration when placing our reinsurance programme is evaluation of our counterparty risk.
-Every potential reinsurer is evaluated through a detailed benchmarking which considers: financial strength ratings, capital metrics, performance metrics as well as other considerations. - Regulatory and legal risk: Regulators, investors and other stakeholders (including political activists) are becoming increasingly interested in the private sectors' response to climate change.
+The syndicate has business continuity plans in place to minimize the risk of an interrupted client service in the event of a disaster. - Commercial management risk: The syndicate aims to minimise where possible the environmental impact of our business activities and those that arise from the occupation of our office spaces.
+As we operate in leased office spaces our ability to direct environmental impacts is limited.
+However we do choose office space and engage with our employees, vendors and customers in an effort to reduce overall waste and environmental footprint. - Regulatory and legal risk: Regulators, investors and other stakeholders are becoming increasingly interested in the private sector's response to climate change.
 Failure to appropriately engage with these stakeholders and provide transparent information may result in the risk of reputational damage or increased scrutiny.
 The syndicate regularly monitors the regulatory landscape to ensure that we can adhere to any changes in relevant laws and regulations.
-This includes making any necessary regulatory or statutory filings with regard to climate risk. - Liquidity risk: Linked to the underwriting and credit risks noted above, losses resulting from unprecedented natural disasters or extreme weather erode our ability to pay claims and remain solvent.
-The group establishes capital at a 1:250 level based on the prevailing business plan.
-Whilst over time we anticipate climate change to have an impact on the frequency, severity and nature of natural catastrophe events on a year to year basis this is captured in the internal capital modelling. - Strategic risk: This is the risk that our strategy fails to effectively consider climate change resulting in our business planning not adapting fast enough to respond to changes in wider claims trends.
-In addition, market pressure or external factors result in a decision to stop underwriting certain classes of business which impacts our ability to deliver business plan results.
-This results in loss of value for investors which erode their confidence in management.
-This risk is considered through the annual and long term business planning process, we additionally look to the Lloyd's market to provide additional guidance.
+This includes making any necessary regulatory or statutory filings with regard to climate risk. - Liquidity risk: Linked to the underwriting and credit risks noted above, there is a risk that losses resulting from unprecedented natural disasters or extreme weather could erode the ability of the syndicate to pay claims and remain solvent.
+The group establishes capital at a 1:200 level based on the prevailing business plan. - Strategic risk: This is the risk that our strategy fails to effectively consider climate change resulting in our business planning not adapting fast enough to respond to changes in wider claims trends.
+This creates a transition risk that our underwriting portfolio might not keep pace with the changes, being heavily exposed to declining industries and failing to capitalise on the opportunities.
+The Emerging Risks analysis and business planning process seeks to mitigate this risk through horizon scanning for our longer-tail book, while we are able to be more flexible in responding to events impacting our short tail exposures.